Bobeart/cs3041-18d.github.io/docs/syllabus.md

 Each week, our course schedule will contain a set of content you are asked to consume.
 Often this will involve short readings, YouTube videos, podcasts, or slide decks.
 My goal is to transform the lecture section of the course into a design studio as much as possible.
 While there will a lecture roughly once a week, talking through a million examples only gives you limited design capabilities.
 Iterating through, presenting, and critiquing each others' designs is where you will really learn to build in a human-centered way.

 Aside from internet sources, here are a few of the excellent books that we will be drawing from (I'll link to restricted pdf excerpts).
-If you want to dive deeper, they are all freely available to borrow as ebooks from the Bucknell Library:
+If you want to dive deeper, they are all freely available to borrow as ebooks from the WPI's Library:
 - _Designing with the Mind in Mind_ by Jeff Johnson
 - _The Design of Everyday Things_ by Don Norman
 - _Human-Computer Interaction : An Empirical Research Perspective_ by Scott MacKenzie